altexdim/donkeycar-race/README.md

     ```
     Usage: ssh -T user@host -- -c <start_container|stop_container|change_drive_mode> [-t IMAGE_TAG] [-r '"RUN_COMMAND"'] [-m <user|local|local_angle>]
     ```
-  - [ ] Kindly ask the administrator to provide you with the hostname or IP address of the Simulation, as well as the port
+  - [ ] Kindly ask the administrator to provide you with the hostname or IP address of the Simulation, as well as the port number
     - Example: `simulation.host:9091`
     - Where:
       - `simulation.host` is the hostname or IP address of the Simulation
-      - `9091` is the port number of the Simulation This IP address you'll be using when creating your docker container image.
+      - `9091` is the port number of the Simulation.

+    You suppose to use this IP address to connect to the Simulation environment.
-  - [ ] Upload your docker container to the DockerHub, and remember you tag for the image you want to use.
+  - [ ] Upload your docker container to the DockerHub, and remember your tag for the image you want to use.
-    Use https://github.com/connected-autonomous-mobility/diyrobocar_docker_agent_pln as a general guidance on how to build you own docker container and to upload your docker image.
+    Use https://github.com/connected-autonomous-mobility/diyrobocar_docker_agent_pln as a general guidance on how to build you own docker container for the DonkeyCar framework and to upload your docker image.
     - Also keep in mind the address of the Simulation (ie `simulation.host:9091`).
 Make sure you set in correctly in your config files before building the container locally and before uploading it to the DockerHub.
     - Also keep in mind that you don't have to activate autostart for you model if you provide the DonkeyCar compatible WebSocket API exposed in you container on the `tcp/8887` port.
 You'll be able to use a separate SSH command to start you car.
+      > Usually it's recommended to use auto start for the car model which is running in the docker container, so when the container starts the car is also begins to drive automaticaly.
+But in this case we don't need that so the car should be configured without auto start.
+To start the car you'll use another command:
+      > ```
+      > ssh -T dockeruser@dockerhost -p 22 -- -c change_drive_mode -m local
+      > ```
+      > See more details below.

-# How to race guide for participant
+# How to race guide for a participant

-  - [ ] To start the container
+  - [ ] To start the container use the following command:

     ```
     ssh -T dockeruser@dockerhost -p 22 -- -c start_container -t v2 -r '"cd /root/myrace/ && python3 /root/myrace/manage.py drive --model /root/myrace/models/mypilot_circuit_launch_19.h5 --myconfig=myconfig-trnm-local.py"'
     ```
     Where:
-    - `dockeruser` is the dockeruser provided by the administrator
+    - `dockeruser` is the docker user provided by the administrator
-    - `dockerhost` is the dockerhost provided by the administrator
+    - `dockerhost` is the docker host domain name or IP address provided by the administrator
     - `22` is the SSH port number provided by the administrator
-    - `v2` is the Docker Image Tag which you used when uploading the docker image to the DockerHub
+    - `v2` is the Docker Image Tag which you created when uploaded the docker image to the DockerHub
     - `cd /root/myrace/ && python3 /root/myrace/manage.py drive --model /root/myrace/models/mypilot_circuit_launch_19.h5 --myconfig=myconfig-trnm-local.py` is the example of the command you use inside you docker container to launch a model.
     - Keep in mind double quotes `-r '"<run_command>"'` - they are required.
-It's also not allowed to use any quotes inside the run_command otherwise it could fail to run.
+It's also not allowed to use any quotes inside the `run_command` otherwise it could fail to run.
     - Keep in mind that starting a docker container should not start a car automaticaly as we provide a separate SSH command to start a car.

   - [ ] After the race you have to stop your container as soon as possible.
 Prepare this command in advance in a separate linux console for easy access.